 Students who use the Career Center's services benefit from increased career awareness and job-search skills.
 Early career planning equals career success.

-Our services cover three main areas: 1) career counseling and academic major exploration; 2) internships and relevant experience; and 3) job search, graduate school and the world of work.
+Our services cover three main areas: 1) career counseling and academic major exploration; 2) internships and relevant experience; and 3) job search, graduate school, and the world of work.

 Career counseling and academic major exploration

-- Individual appointments with career counselors
+- Individual appointments with Career Resources Specialists

-- Self assessments and inventories such as the Myers-Briggs Type Indicator
+- Self assessments and inventories such as the Myers-Briggs Type Indicator and the Strong Interest Inventory

 - Career course—IDS 120: Exploring Majors and Careers